 The Americans with

-Disabilities Act of 1990 (ADA) provided much-needed legal protection to individuals with physical or mental disabilities.
+Disabilities Act of 1990 (ADA) provided much needed legal protection to individuals with physical or mental disabilities.

-condition is considered a disability is made on a case-by-case basis.
+health condition is considered a disability is made on a case-by-case basis.
 The ADA requires employers to provide disabled

 undue hardship to the employer.
 In addition, the ADA protects employees from retaliation.
-An employee cannot be fired, discharged, laid off, demoted or subjected to an adverse employment action because that employee exercised rights under
+An employee cannot be fired, discharged, laid off, demoted or subjected to an adverse employment action simply because that employee exercised rights